ZipCPU/wbi2c/sw/README.md

 - STOP: Issue an I2C Stop condition

+- SEND <byte>: Sends the given byte.
+There are two additional yet special forms of this command recognized by the assembler.  `SEND <byte>,WR` will send the byte shifted left by one.  `SEND <byte>,RD` will send the byte upshifted by one, and or'd with one.
+These latter two forms are useful for starting a communication, where the first byte needs to identify the ID of the desired device (the `<byte>`), and RD or WR are the last bit in the sequence used to tell the device if you'll be reading from or writing to it.

 - RXK: Receive a byte and forward it to the outgoing AXI stream once complete.
   ACK the result once it has been received.